Epic releases Unreal Engine 5.7, moves MegaLights feature from experimental to beta

 - Nanite Foliage, a new geometry rendering system, is also available now.

 On Nov.
-12, 2025, Epic has finally released Unreal Engine 5.7, essentially improving the engine’s visual fidelity.
-The update brings MegaLights, a feature of the engine that was tagged as experimental to Beta, allowing developers to be more flexible regarding their lighting.
+12, 2025, Epic finally released Unreal Engine 5.7, improving the engine’s visual fidelity.
+The update brings MegaLights, a feature of the engine that was tagged as experimental, to beta, allowing developers to be more flexible regarding their lighting.

 The Procedural Content Generation framework is also ready for developers to use, allowing them to quickly populate environments, introduce natural variety and deliver more engaging game experiences in less time.

 Additionally, Nanite Foliage, a new geometry rendering system, is also being introduced to the engine.
-Epic mentioned that the system uses the Nanite Voxels, which automatically and efficiently draw millions of tiny, overlapping elements that read as a solid mass at distance—such as tree canopies, pine needles, ground clutter, and much more—at stable frame rates without cross fades, pops, or the need to author LODs.
+Epic said that the system uses Nanite Voxels, which automatically and efficiently draw millions of tiny, overlapping elements that read as a solid mass at distance — such as tree canopies, pine needles, ground clutter and much more — at stable frame rates without cross fades, pops or the need to author LODs.

-Aside from the ones mentioned, Epic Games also released a very lengthy and detailed patch note covering all of the changes that were implemented on the engine.
+Epic Games also released a detailed patch note covering all of the changes that were implemented into the engine.